Excellent Swimmers With Impeccable Form Innocent and Chaste

 of the world’s longest road

-where he ran a dry goods store
+where he ran a

 lent money, gambled high stakes, won